zoujiaqing/Signal-Server/README.md

     - ~~Add documentation on extra dependancies needed for said servers and services~~

   - ~~Get Google Cloud to create a bucket with a key that I have a copy of~~

+  - ~~Fix Braintree (it's unhappy with `unset`)~~

 - Confirm that the current Redis setup functions for storing information

-  - Fix Braintree (it's unhappy with `unset`)
+- Confirm that AWS / Google Cloud function as intended

+- Sort out the requirements that can be dockerized

 - Figure out what the deal is with extracting certificates with `certificate` when running the server